kevindudeja/CSE4020/README.md

 2. The 4 Deep Learning Breakthroughs You Should Know About - https://towardsdatascience.com/the-5-deep-learning-breakthroughs-you-should-know-about-df27674ccdf2
 3. Getting started with Machine Learning - https://machinelearningmastery.com/best-machine-learning-resources-for-getting-started/ (***Recommended Read***)
 4. A List of Data Science and Machine Learning Resources - https://conductrics.com/data-science-resources/
+5. Numsense!
+Data Science for the Layman: No Math Added - Available for free on the Kindle or buy for Rs1700/-